 In class, you'll build a strong foundation in the natural sciences, as well as participate in laboratory work, student-managed projects at Hyslop Farm, and problem-solving exercises.
 Explore the course catalog to get a feel for the classes you'll take, or learn more about completing an internship.

 You can also elect to focus on research by becoming an OSU Undergraduate Research Fellow.
 Research fellows uncover new knowledge or apply existing knowledge to solving problems and are recognized by a transcript-visible Research Fellow designation.
 Learn more about becoming an OSU Research Fellow

 In addition, numerous opportunities to study abroad, or to do international internships or research projects are available.

 The knowledge and understanding that comes with studying in the Department of Crop and Soil Science is comprised of a variety of disciplines.
 Our community of experts include specialists in Crop Science, Soil Science, Horticulture, Genetics, Molecular Biology, Economics, and Entomology.
 Your work as a Department of Crop and Soil Science student will touch many of these fields and provide you with the expertise to tackle problems in agriculture and natural resource management.

-For more information, contact Kelly Donegan, advisor for Crop and Soil Science
+For more information, contact Stefan Seiter, advisor for Crop and Soil Science